-The above named Authority being the Planning Authority for the purposes of your application validated 14 August 2018, in respect of proposed development for the purposes of alterations and construction of single storey side extension at High Dalby House, Thornton-Le-Dale has considered your application and has granted permission for the proposed development subject to the following conditions:
+The above named Authority being the Planning Authority for the purposes of your application validated 14 April 2020, in respect of proposed development for the purposes of construction of single storey infill extension to create display area at Highgate Howe Holiday Home & Caravan Park, Highgate Howe, Hawsker has considered your application and has granted permission for the proposed development subject to the following conditions:

 - 1. The development hereby permitted shall be commenced before the expiration of three years from the date of this permission. - The development hereby approved shall be only carried out in strict accordance with the detailed specifications and plans comprised in the application hereby approved or in accordance with any minor variation thereof that may be approved by the Local Planning Authority. - 3.
-All new stonework and roofing tiles used in the development hereby permitted shall match those of the existing building, including the colour and texture of the stone and the method of coursing, pointing, jointing and mortar mix unless otherwise agreed with the Local Planning Authority. - 4.
-All new windows in the development hereby permitted shall match those of the existing building in terms of appearance, materials, section, dimensions, glazing bar pattern, method of opening, external finish, reveals cills and lintels and shall be maintained in that condition in perpetuity unless otherwise agreed in writing with the Local Planning Authority. - 5.
-The rooflights to be installed in the development hereby permitted shall be a conservation style rooflight unless otherwise agreed in writing with the Local Planning Authority.
+All new stonework used in the development hereby permitted shall match that of the existing building including the colour and texture of the stone and the method of coursing and pointing unless otherwise agreed with the Local Planning Authority.